urbit/developers.urbit.org/content/guides/additional/workbook/abc-blocks.md

 ##  Solutions

 _These solutions were submitted by the Urbit community as part of a competition in ~2023.6.
-They are made available under the GNU License.
+They are made available under the MIT license and CC0.
 We ask you to acknowledge authorship should you utilize these elsewhere._

 ### Solution #1

 _By ~dozreg-toplud.
-In the process, he found and fixed a bug in the implementation of ++curr._
+In the process, he found and fixed a bug in the implementation of `++curr`._

 ```
 ::  +abc-blocks: a solution to the HSL challenge #2